-The Administrative Conference has addressed the benefits of reply comment periods in several prior recommendations.
-The most recent survey suggests that reply comment periods are used in a "rather small fraction" of rulemakings.
+periods are used in a "rather small fraction" of rulemakings.
 The Federal Communications Commission (FCC) conducts a significant number of these.
-The Federal agencies that have used reply comment periods report significant benefits.
+Yet agencies that have used reply comment periods report significant benefits.
 Professor Balla's study found that parties use reply comments both to agree with and to challenge prior arguments and information.
 His interviewees at the FCC offered positive assessments of reply comment periods.
-Our own interviews confirmed the value of reply comment periods.
+Our own interviews confirmed their general value.

 One downside to reply comment periods is that they prolong the rulemaking process and require additional resources for the agency to manage.
 The first concern is unlikely to be a problem in most cases.
 Professor Balla found that most reply comment periods only extended the notice-and-comment process a few weeks, perhaps one month beyond the end of the initial comment period.
 None extended the comment period more than six weeks.
 Given that rulemaking proceedings take, on average, about two years from publication of the NPRM until publication of the Final Rule, an extension of a few weeks seems negligible.
-More time may be necessary to give reply commenters a meaningful
+More time may be necessary to give reply commenters a meaningful opportunity to review and respond to initial comments.
+But in most cases a month would likely suffice unless the reply commenters are doing original research.